 Who Can File an S Corporation Election?

-If the corporation meets the below requirements, it can file Form 2553, Election by a Small Business Corporation, with the Internal Revenue Service (IRS) to elect to be taxed as an S Corporation.
+If the corporation meets the below requirements, it can file the 2553 Form with the Internal Revenue Service (IRS) to elect to be taxed as an S Corporation.

 The corporation must be domestic as defined in the Internal Revenue Code (IRC).
-A domestic corporation means a company incorporated in the US.
+A domestic corporation is an eligible entity or company incorporated in the US.

-The corporation must have no more than 100 shareholders.
+There is a 100-shareholder limit for the companies electing S-corp.
+The number of shareholders (owners) cannot be more than one hundred.
 Shareholders for an S corporation can be individuals, estates, certain trusts, and tax-exempt organizations.

-All shareholders must be residents of the United States.
+All owners of the company must live in the United States, and they must be official residents of the US.
 The corporation may not have nonresident alien shareholders.
 For example, if the corporation has shareholders from overseas who are not US residents, that corporation cannot be elected to an S Corporation.

-Can You Elect an LLC To Be an S Corporation?
+Can You Elect an LLC To Be an S Corporation By Filing the 2553 Form?

-An S Corporation election is only available for corporations that meet the eligibility requirements stated in Subchapter S by the Internal Revenue Code (IRC).
+Yes.
+But An S Corporation election is only available for entities that meet the eligibility requirements stated in Subchapter S by the Internal Revenue Code (IRC).

-An LLC, by default, is considered a “disregarded entity” for federal tax purposes and must file as a sole proprietorship tax if it has one owner.
-And if the LLC has more than one owner, then a separate partnership( Form 1065) return is filed.
-However, an LLC can make an election for C Corporation or S Corporation election by filing Form 8832.
+When you start an LLC for one owner, by default, it is a “disregarded entity” for federal tax purposes.
+You must file as a sole proprietorship tax for that Single-member LLC.
+And if the entity has more than one owner, then a separate partnership( Form 1065) return is filed.
+However, an LLC can make an election for C Corporation or S Corporation election by filing Form 8832 and or 2553.

 How to Fill Out IRS Form 2553?